HuriAnn/HuriAnn/README.md

 Here it is to some things about me:

-- I am currently working on Process Analysis and studying Process Management
+- I am currently working on Process Analysis and studying Process Management.

-- At the moment a Full Stack Developer Java student...
+- At the moment a Full Stack Developer Java student.

-- I am from São Paulo, Brazil
+- I am from São Paulo, Brazil.

 Pleasure! 😄